emanuele-f/ebpf_experiments/README.md

   - `execsnoop.py`: traces new process creation (and shows PPID)
   - `filetop.py -C`: shows the top files accesses
   - `funccount.py -p 1234 ntopng:*NetworkInterface*`: traces function calls counts
+    - this can be used to trace a new program by running it with gdb after executing `set follow-fork-mode child`. use `pgrep -P $(pgrep gdb)` to get the child PID
   - `funclatency.py -p 1234 -F ntopng:*NetworkInterface*`: traces functions duration by function
   - `killsnoop.py`: traces kill signals
   - `oomkill.py`: traces processes killed for oom